databyjp/wv8it/README.md

 ### Overview

-This app uses a combination of Weaviate, Streamlit and Ollama, as well as the Cohere API.
-Note that Ollama and the Cohere API can be replaced with other services that provide similar functionality.
+This app uses a combination of Weaviate, Streamlit and AI models.

-If you are using the Cohere API, you will need to sign up for an account and get an API key.
-Then, save it as an environment variable with the name `COHERE_APIKEY`.
+For the various AI models, you will need to sign up for an account and get an API key.
+Then, save it as an environment variable with the name `COHERE_APIKEY`, `OPENAI_APIKEY`, `ANTHROPIC_APIKEY`, etc.

 ### Setup